thelearninghouse/starter-theme/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 <li>Logging plugin updates</li>
 </ul>

-For more information on how to use Easy Updates Manager, check out our <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.
+For more information on how to use Easy Updates Manager, check out our <a href="https://easyupdatesmanager.com">website</a> and <a href="https://github.com/easy-updates-manager/easy-updates-manager/wiki">wiki</a>.

 If you want to contribute to the translation, please go to https://translate.wordpress.org/, select your language and search for plugin Easy Updates Manager.
 We appreciate all the translation help we can get.

 == Screenshots ==
 1. Single site install settings page location
 2. Multisite install settings page location
-3. Dashboard tab full
+3. General Tab with main options
-4. Dashboard tab small
+4. Plugins tab with individual options allowed
-5. Global settings in General tab
-6. Automatic Update settings in General tab
-7. Notification and Miscellaneous settings in Global tab
-8. Enable/Disable updates and automatic updates individually for plugins
-9. Enable/Disable updates and automatic updates individually for themes
-10. Advanced options tab
-11. Help tab
-12. Screen Options
-13. Enable Logs in Advanced options tab
-14. Disable or Clear logs
-15. Logs tab
+5. Logs feature
+6. Advanced Tab

 == Installation ==
 <strong>Installing Easy Updates Manager in your WordPress Dashboard</strong> (recommended)